 Establishing calendar time as part of your morning routine is a great way to add in extra math practice on a daily basis.
 Posting this resource also supports students in identifying the date, so they can write it at the top of their papers, as well as becoming more familiar with calendar concepts.

-If you used a math workshop with a guided math framework in your classroom, you might want to consider posting a rotation board so students know which centers they will be working at and when.
-Learn how to launch guided math workshop through my course!
+If you used a math workshop with a guided math framework in your classroom, you might want to consider posting a math rotation board so students know which centers they will be working at and when.
+Learn how to launch guided math workshop through my math workshop course (coming soon)!

 5. Math Growth Mindset Posters

 Growth mindset posters are a great tool for creating a classroom community that embodies both a positive attitude toward problem solving and a growth mindset in math.
 Some examples of growth mindset posters include, “Struggles make me stronger!” and “Math helps me build my problem solving skills!”
 These could be the most influential math posters you have in your classroom.
 Grab a set of growth mindset posters in my Elementary Math Resource Collection!

 Posting classroom expectations for math time is very important at the beginning of the year.
 Consider generating a list with the class, posting them in an area where students can see them, and refer to them as needed.
 This will help your math block run smoothly!